laravel/docs/middleware.md

 ### Global Middleware

-If you want a middleware to be run during every HTTP request to your applciation, simply list the middleware class in the `$middleware` property of your `app/Http/Kernel.php` class.
+If you want a middleware to be run during every HTTP request to your application, simply list the middleware class in the `$middleware` property of your `app/Http/Kernel.php` class.

 ### Assigning Middleware To Routes